-- to improve knowledge about the nature business communication in an intercultural environment - to raise the awareness of the importance of understanding and managing cultural differences in contemporary global business environment.
-Mastering intercultural communication is important for many managerial tasks and business situations, including: negotiating, socializing, giving presentations, advertising, applying for a job, managing and working in multicultural teams etc. - to develop skills in business communication, to help students in identifying pitfalls in cross-cultural communication, avoiding misunderstandings and conflicts to give special insight into good communication strategies relevant for international business.
+- to improve knowledge about the nature of intercultural (business) communication - to raise the awareness of the importance of understanding and managing cultural differences in contemporary global business environment.
+Mastering intercultural communication is important for many managerial tasks and business situations, including: negotiating, socializing, giving presentations, advertising, applying for a job, managing and working in multicultural teams etc. - to develop skills in business communication, to help students in identifying pitfalls in cross-cultural communication, avoiding misunderstandings and conflicts - to give special insight into good communication strategies relevant for international business.
 Students will develop practical oral and written skills in business to business and business to customer communication

-- 1. understand the importance and classify the main elements of cross-cultural business communication, international negotiations and business ethics - 2. apply general principles for professional business communication, and develop an understanding of how contextual factors such as national culture, values, attitudes and organizational culture influence communication and decisions in an organization - 3. compare and contrast cultural differences and similarities in global business processes - 4. understand why people from other cultures in certain situations behave in a different way, how culture impacts communication, and how intercultural communication works - 5. demonstrate high level of verbal, nonverbal and written communications skills Skills

-- 6. understanding of the importance of coping with and managing cultural differences in a way that they become an opportunity - 7. skills of making appropriate preparations for managing intercultural business situations, especially business negotiations with counterparts from other cultures - 8. communications skills, both speaking and writing, and the skills of writing essays and of presentation - 9. ability to create effective messages, write business letters and emails, communicate with partners and customers through social media, prepare and conduct meetings, communicate in teams, in telephone conversations and face-to-face, give oral presentations, write business reports, apply for positions, prepare and follow up interviews, prepare and conduct international negotiations
+- 1. explain the importance of and classify the main elements of cross-cultural business communication, international negotiations and business ethics - apply general principles for professional business communication, and develop an understanding of how contextual factors such as national culture, values, attitudes and organizational culture influence communication and decisions in an organization - 3. explain why in certain situations people from other cultures behave in a different way, how culture impacts communication, and how intercultural communication works - 4. demonstrate high level of verbal, nonverbal and written communications skills - 5. make appropriate preparations for managing intercultural business situations, especially business negotiations with counterparts from other cultures - 6. communications skills, both speaking and writing, and the skills of writing essays and of presentation - 7. create effective messages, write business letters and emails, communicate with partners and customers through social media, prepare and conduct meetings, communicate in teams, in telephone conversations and face-toface, give oral presentations, write business reports, apply for positions, prepare and follow up interviews, prepare and conduct international negotiations